haiadeep8/youtube_to_mp3_converter/README.md

 IDE used VScode

-Python Version Latest of 4th May 2024
+Python Version Latest of 17th Feb 2025

-Python Version Used = --Python-3.12.3
+Python Version Used = --Python-3.13.2

 install package one by one and Enjoy